 If needed, authors are recommended to consider the language editing services provided by Charlesworth to ensure that the manuscript is written in correct scientific English before submission.
 Authors who publish with OAE journals enjoy a special discount for the services of Charlesworth via the following two ways.

-If an accepted manuscript was funded by National Institutes of Health (NIH), the author may inform the Managing Editor of the NIH funding number.
-The Managing Editor is able to deposit the paper to the NIH Manuscript Submission System on behalf of the author.
+If an accepted manuscript was funded by National Institutes of Health (NIH), the authors may inform Editors of the NIH funding number.
+The Editors are able to deposit the paper to the NIH Manuscript Submission System on behalf of the authors.

 A cover letter is required to be submitted accompanying each manuscript.
 It should be concise and explain why the study is significant, why it fits the scope of the journal, and why it would be attractive to readers, etc.

 Here is a guideline of a cover letter for authors' consideration: